application-dev-tsb/notes-language/ObjectiveC/Properties.md

 NSObject __unsafe_unretained *someUnsafeRef;
 ```
 - unsafe_unretained is just like a weak pointer, its for legacy objects that cant support weak
+- ***strong*** is the default, but conventions dictate that we still specify it in property declaration